annaserba/anna-serba/src/pages/blog/post-1.md

 *   S - Single-responsiblity Principle

-A class should have one and only one reason to change, meaning that a class should have only one job.
+> A class should have one and only one reason to change, meaning that a class should have only one job

 *   O - Open-closed Principle

+> Objects or entities should be open for extension but closed for modification

 *   L - Liskov Substitution Principle